TornadoRTX/TorDar/README.md

 # TorDar (Tornado Radar)

-Tornado Radar (TorDar for short) is currently in devolpment and is based off of Supercell WX, which is free and open source.
+Tornado Radar (TorDar for short) is currently in devolpment and is a fork of Supercell WX, which is free and open source.
 TorDar will feature a more modern and updated UI than Supercell WX.

 Go check out Supercell WX here: https://github.com/dpaulat/supercell-wx